bmcgonag/Vector/README.md

     https://github.com/bmcgonag/Vector/releases/

-  5. There are two options:  The easiest is to get the bash script and run it.
-It attempts to install all of the associated softwre needed to run the server including: Vector, MongoDB, WireGuard, NodeJS, NPM, and Forever.
-If it fails, the end of the script will help you get it running.
+  5. There are two options:  The easiest is to use Docker and Docker Compose.
+I have two docker-compose files in the repo.
+You can simply copy the file called "docker-compose.yml.prod"to your server, rename it to "docker-compose.yml" and then run the command

+      docker-compose up -d

+    The benefits of using docker are that you create the application in a container.
+All pre-requisite dependencies are already included in the image, as well as the connection to the mongo database.

-  The other option is to do the setup manually, in which case you need to install the following:
+  The other option, for those who prefer to do things the manual way, in which case you need to install the following:

   https://youtu.be/M5ChwB-JD2c

   A Video Where I run through the install using the script below.

-  - NodeJS 8.11.3 and the associated NPM version.
+  - NodeJS 14.x.x and the associated NPM version.
   - MongoDB
   - Forever (from npm, globally)
   - WireGuard from the ppa (the snap version of WireGuard is not supported at this time)